Leon del Muerte

 Leon del Muerte (born 1977) is a musician living in Portland, Oregon, USA.
 He is a guitarist, a vocalist, and also a founding member of the band Murder Construct.
-He is a guitarist in Terrorizer LA, and Lightbreaker vocalist in Impaled, and he was previously involved with the bands Nails, Exhumed, Nausea LA, Intronaut, Phobia, and Artificium Sanguis.
+He is a guitarist in Terrorizer LA, Lightbreaker, and Nightmarer, vocalist in Impaled, and he was previously involved with the bands Nails, Exhumed, Nausea LA, Intronaut, Phobia, and Artificium Sanguis.

 He is also the creator of 3 fonts; GoreFont-II, Solstice Of Suffering, and Incantation under the name Grave Tech.